List of sieges of Galway: Ginkel's siege of 1691

 This short siege took place during the Williamite Wars.
 After his success at the nearby Battle of Aughrim on 12 July 1691 (O.S.) the Dutch Williamite General Godert de Ginkell in command of the English forces decided to capture the town of Galway before advancing on Limerick.

 Galways's defences were depleted but food supplies were adequate and reinforcements had been promised.
 The town's Governor, Lord Dillon, and the military commander, Lieutenant-General D'Ussone, decided to hold out rather than surrender.
-On 20 July 1691 a column of 14,000 English infantry surrounded the town and occupied an outlying fort.
+On 20 July 1691 a column of 14,000 Williamite troops surrounded the town and occupied an outlying fort.
 Other troops cut off the route by which reinforcements would arrive.
 Under pressure from the townspeople the Governor surrendered and the treaty was signed the following day, under the terms of which the town would be surrendered on 26 July with free passage to anyone who wished to leave and free pardon to those who stayed.

 The Governor and the garrison forces were escorted to Limerick and Sir Henry Belasyse appointed as the new Governor.